 - What does Costco teach me about being a student?

-Here are a couple of unorthodox theme offerings to get you thinking in the right direction:
+What should you write about?Here are a couple of unorthodox theme offerings to get you thinking in the right direction:

 - What fruit or vegetable am I most like and why?